hed-standard/hed-python/README.md

 # HEDTools - Python
-HED (Hierarchical Event Descriptors) is a framework for systematically describing both laboratory and real-world events.
+HED (Hierarchical Event Descriptors) is a framework for systematically describing both laboratory and real-world events as well as other experimental metadata.
 HED tags are comma-separated path strings.

-The goal of HED is to describe precisely the nature of the events of interest occurring in an experiment using a common language.
 HED, itself, is platform-independent, extendable, and data-neutral.

 This repository contains the underlying python tools that support validation,